taylor-training-courses/git-going-fast-course/setup/linux/Linux-Mint.md

 Upon opening VSCode, you may want to adjust the size of the interface for better readability - I'm doing to do this so code shows up better throughout the course.

+## Conclusion

+These are all the tools needed for the Git Going Fast course.